What is multiyear approval for student loans?

 - More savings.
 Most lenders offer a standard interest rate discount of 0.25 percent for signing up for automatic payments.
 But if you’re a returning borrower, you may be eligible for additional loyalty discounts and rewards.
 For example, Citizens Bank offers a loyalty discount of 0.25 percent on each subsequent loan you take out with the company.

 - Easier repayment.
 Using the same lender allows you to manage and pay all your loans in a single hub, so you don’t have to bounce from one lender’s website to the next.
-This can also come in handy should you decide to refinance in the future, as you won’t have to get statements from multiple lenders.
+This can also be useful if you decide to refinance, as you won’t have to get statements from multiple lenders.

 How to apply for multiyear approval